aozyumenko/nRF5-SDK-for-Mesh-scg/README.md

 # nRF5 SDK for Mesh SCG edition

 ## Difference from the official repository
+  - The firmware of the BLE Mesh Network Controller device has been implemented to operate under BlueZ bluetooth-meshd control.

 # Welcome to nRF5 SDK for Mesh